godot::register

 See also book chapter Registering properties.

 In GDScript, there is a distinction between properties (fields with a get or set declaration) and exports (fields annotated with @export).
-In the gdext API, these two concepts are represented with #[var] and #[export] attributes respectively.
+In the gdext API, these two concepts are represented with #[var] and #[export] attributes respectively, which in turn are backed by the Var and Export traits.

 §Property registration